What We Do

 I believe that having a baby is one of the most important experiences to prepare for; so I became a doula.
 My passion is to serve new parents during this amazing transformation—yours and your baby’s.

 I am a mother of three children.
 Each birth experience was very different for me.
 Through my own personal experience as well as attending the births of other women, I have learned that women who have constant emotional support are able to reach their inner strength and have a satisfying birth experience.Read more

 About Susan Chargo

-My Credentials: I am an ICEA (International Childbirth Education Association) certified childbirth educator with many years of experience teaching childbirth preparation, breastfeeding and newborn care.
+My Credentials: I am an ICEA (International Childbirth Education Association) certified childbirth educator with over 20 years of experience teaching childbirth preparation, breastfeeding and newborn care.
 I am also an ICEA certified birth doula.
 I attended many births as a labor “coach” before obtaining my formal certification.

 The best training comes from attending births.
 I have learned so much from moms and their partners and I take that experience with me to the next birth.
 I feel honored to work with the wonderful women that I do and to be a part of this special time in your life.

 - CPI Certified Postpartum Doula

 - Bachelor of Science in Education, University of Minnesota